alexqfredrickson/notes/aws/aws.md

 You shouldn't use `sts:AssumeRole` within the Lambda code to assume a given role - because Lambda functions will always execute under a given execution role.

 Execution roles must have trust policies that specify the Lambda service principal as a trusted service.

+#### Concurrency

+Lambda concurrency means the number of in-flight requests that a function can handle.
+Concurrency can be *provisioned* or *reserved*.

+*Provisioned* concurrency means that execution environments are pre-initialized and ready to respond immediately to function requests.
+It reduces "cold start" latencies.

+*Reserved* concurrency represents the maximum number of concurrent instances allocated to a function.
+It guarantees some level of concurrency for a given function.

+Accounts have concurrency limits of 1,000 concurrent function executions across all functions in a region.
+You would use reserved concurrency if you want to guarantee that one Lambda function, within an ecosystem of other Lambda functions, gets to execute, despite these limits.

 ### SWF